hardy12994/react-jsx-forms/README.md

 This Module helps you to deal with the Forms in **ReactJS**.
-It gives you very flexible form which will update you state of your Form every time you intract with it and this will save three main actions **( Touched, Dirty, Valid )** of every field form that you can get help in Validation area.
+It gives you very flexible form which will update you state of your Form every time you interact with it and this will save three main actions **( Touched, Dirty, Valid )** of every field form that you can get help in Validation area.

 **This module will look familiar to those who had done *Angular* (A) Forms.**